by Ashleigh Feltham

 - the reduction of the risk of heart disease and its recurrence

-- the reduction of the risk of heart failure and stroke as well as reduction of high cholesterol.
+- the reduction of the risk of heart failure and stroke as well as the reduction of high cholesterol.

 DHA and EPA can also help to regulate your heartbeat, decrease blood clotting and reduce high blood pressure.